Neroware/GodotRx/README.md

 ### Frame Events

-Main frame events can be directly accessed as Observables as well:
+Main frame events can be directly accessed as observables as well:

 ```swift
 # Do stuff before `_process(delta)` calls.